reexjungle/xcal/README.md

 2. Run the project -> voila! xCal runs!

 ##### *Notes*
-* All dependencies should be correctly-configured for xCal to run successfully (More on [Dependencies][])
+* All dependencies should be correctly-configured for xCal to run successfully (More on [Dependencies](https://github.com/reexmonkey/xcal/#dependencies))

 ### Deploying xCal

-### Done with project setup - any further configuration?
-xCal also depends on backend data management systems for logging and data storage purposes.
-In fact, xCal uses the [Service Stack V3](https://github.com/ServiceStackV3/ServiceStackV3) lightweight [Ormlite](https://github.com/ServiceStack/ServiceStack.OrmLite/tree/v3) and [Redis](https://github.com/ServiceStack/ServiceStack.Redis/tree/v3) libraries to respectively support either [relational database management systems](http://en.wikipedia.org/wiki/Relational_database_management_system) (*we all know [MySQL](http://www.mysql.com/)- don't we?*) or the respectable [Redis](http://redis.io/) NoSQL database.
-In particular, the backend systems must pre-exist on the host machine and consequently access to them must be spcified in the application settings file, as well as configuration file of [Nlog](http://nlog-project.org/); one of the logging providers used by xCal.

 ###### For further information on the project, web service, its architecture, dependencies, code examples and more, please do not hesitate to visit the [xCal Wiki](https://github.com/reexmonkey/xcal/wiki)